Nico Hoerner Player Props: Cubs vs. Nationals

 Nationals Pitching Rankings

-- The Nationals' 4.86 team ERA ranks 27th across all MLB pitching staffs.
+- The Nationals have a 4.86 team ERA that ranks 27th among all league pitching staffs.

-- His last appearance came on Thursday, July 6 against the Cincinnati Reds, when the lefty tossed 1 1/3 scoreless innings while giving up just one hit.
+- In his last outing on Sunday, July 9 against the Texas Rangers, the lefty went seven innings, giving up one earned run while surrendering five hits.

 © 2023 Data Skrive.
 All rights reserved.